eBird Bar Charts by Season

 Typical woodland birds; during invasion years, winter finches sometimes frequent the spruce plantings near the boathouse and elsewhere along park roads.

-Very good general migrational birding, especially near water and edge habitats.
+Very good birding during migration, especially near water and edge habitats.
 A moderate number of water birds stop at Hinckley Lake.

 Excellent summer birding, including 12 nesting warbler species annually, plus about seven more intermittently or possibly.
 Areas of old spruce plantings attract nesting Red-breasted Nuthatches, Golden-crowned Kinglets, and Blue-headed Vireos, plus Magnolia, Black-throated Green, and occasionally, Blackburnian Warblers.
 Hinckley Lake attracts common water birds.

 The shallow eastern end of Hinckley Lake develops a modest mudflat, which attracts waders and a few shorebirds.
-Migrational birding is good near water and along edge habitats.
+During migration birding is good near water and along edge habitats.

 About the Hinckley Reservation